PandaKata/standby_duty_forecasting/README.md

  ### additional info
+ As colleagues from the planning claim, there are seasonal patterns - for instance, during winter months more rescue drivers call sick – which are not incorporated into the current approach.
+Moreover, sometimes there are not enough rescue drivers even when all 90 standby-bys are activated, so that drivers are called for work even on their days off.

  Business claims, that having a daily fixed number of standbys (n_sby = 90) is not efficient because there are days with too many standbys followed by days with not enough standbys.
 The business aims at a more dynamical standby allocation, which takes seasonal patterns into account.
  The model should minimize dates with not enough standby drivers at hand!